 –Professional Chimney sweeps are trained on the proper way to clean your chimney.
 Unlike DIY methods where you are always unsure and second-guessing, with professional chimney sweeps, you have assured complete peace of mind from top-quality chimney maintenance and professional fireplace cleaning.

 -Hiring a reputed sweep also saves you time.
 DIY might take you hours or even days.

--Chimney and fireplace cleaning can be a messy affair that can leave soot, dust and ash everywhere.
+-Chimney and fireplace cleaning can be a messy affair that can leave soot, dust, and ash everywhere.
 Professionals have specialized vacuums that can quickly and efficiently suck up the residue.

 -Sweeps are equipped with the latest professional-grade tools to ensure a thorough sweep of the chimney walls.
 Their top-of-the-line equipment is designed to effectively complete fireplace cleaning and remove creosote from the chimney walls.
-Creosote is highly flammable and if neglected can lead to chimney or even home fires.
+Creosote is highly flammable and if neglected can lead to chimneys or even home fires.

 -Cleaning the chimney will require you to climb to the top of the roof.
 This can be dangerous and should be best left to professionals.

--Trained chimney sweeps are able to identify signs of damage to the fireplace, chimney and other components of the heating and venting system.
+-Trained chimney sweeps are able to identify signs of damage to the fireplace, chimney, and other components of the heating and venting system.
 When diagnosed early, the damages can be repaired promptly to avoid further deterioration.